PACTF/pactf/README.md

         collectstatic

 1. Restart Gunicorn via Supervisor or yourself (using `supervisorctl restart <projectname>`)
-1. (If needed:) Validate and update ngxinx configuration using: `sudo nginx -t; and sudo service nginx restart`
+1. (If needed:) Validate and update nginx configuration using: `sudo nginx -t; and sudo service nginx restart`

 ## Problem Writer Documentation